jerome-trc/biomorph/ATTRIB.md

 - The Pump Shotgun (sprite set 870F)
 - The Service Pistol (sprite set SVP1)

+[This spritesheet](https://forum.zdoom.org/viewtopic.php?p=719301#p719301) by torridgristle provided the basis used to create muzzle flashes for the Tactical Shotgun (sprite set TSG1).

 ## Fonts

 The "Jenocide" family of fonts is the work of James "Jimmy" Paddock and is derived from "Archery Black" by ShyFonts.